This post may contain affiliate links.

 Staying on Koh Lanta – An Lovely Island Off the West Coast

-A main topic of conversation on Koh Lanta, a large but not over crowded island in Krabi Province, is why more people don’t travel here.
+A main topic of conversation on Koh Lanta, a large but not over-crowded island in Krabi Province, is why more people don’t travel here.

-Things to do on Koh Lanta include water sports, snorkeling and diving, boat excursions to nearby islands, hiking in the national park, and long walks on the beach – especially on Long Beach, one of the most popular areas to stay at.
+Things to do on Koh Lanta include water sports, snorkelling and diving, boat excursions to nearby islands, hiking in the national park, and long walks on the beach – especially on Long Beach, one of the most popular areas to stay at.

 There are two 5-star hotels on Koh Lanta, and my husband and I stayed in them both.
 Then we extended our trip and stayed at both hotels all over again.